cdfoundation/toc/process/vacancies.md

 ## Stepping down

-If a TOC member is no longer able to perform the TOC duties, the TOC member must inform the TOC via an email to the TOC email list.
+If a TOC member is no longer able to perform the TOC duties, the TOC member must inform the TOC via an email to the [TOC email list][toc-ml].

 The candidate with the next most votes from the previous election for that seat will be offered the seat, provided that person otherwise qualifies to join the TOC.
 This process will continue until the seat is filled.